davekinkead/barton/README.md

 	http://barton.experimentsindemocracy.org/api/

-Barton is read only so you'll only neet GET.
+Barton is read only so you'll only need GET.

 ## Requests